 - Hold a cold compress to the outside of your mouth to help relieve any pain and swelling.

 If the bleeding does not stop, you should see a dentist urgently, or visit the A&E department at your local hospital.
+If you live in St John's Wood or in Maida Vale we are probably just a short walk away.

 These are all dental emergencies that you could face.
 It's important that you take the right action if any of these problems happen to you.
 Seek emergency dental help or, if an urgent appointment is not available, call 111 for medical advice.